 It’s hosted by India Habitat Centre and focuses on a different country each year, but cinema from over 30 countries is shown.

 And if that wasn’t enough, it’s also free.
 A few days before the festival begins, tickets are available online to the public on the Habitat International Film Festival website.
-Dates change each year, the current festival is March 8-17, 2024.
+Dates change each year, the current festival was March 8-17, 2024.

 9. Enjoy the art and vibe of Delhi Art Week